erew123/alltalk_tts/README.md

 - To install a few portions of the Nvidia CUDA 11.8 Toolkit (this will not impact text-generation-webui's cuda setup.
 - 18GB of disk space free (most of this is used temporarily)
 - At least 2 minutes of good quality speech from your chosen speaker in mp3, wav or flacc format, in one or more files (have tested as far as 20 minutes worth of audio).
+- As a side note, many people seem to think that the Whisper v2 model (used on Step 1) is giving better results at generating training datasets, so you may prefer to try that, as opposed to the Whisper 3 model.

 #### ⚫ How will this work/How complicated is it?
 Everything has been done to make this as simple as possible.
 At its simplest, you can literally just download a large chunk of audio from an interview, and tell the finetuning to strip through it, find spoken parts and build your dataset.
 You can literally click 4 buttons, then copy a few files and you are done.
 At it's more complicated end you will clean up the audio a little beforehand, but its still only 4x buttons and copying a few files.